10/30/2020

 Chairman and CEO

 Thank you, Greg.
-Before we wrap up, I'd like to take a minute on slide 9 to discuss an important topic.
-Our commitment to a sustainable future which is one of the key elements of our overall ESG story.
-At Honeywell, we believe our robust environmental, social, and governance or ESG framework enables our long-term success.
+Before we wrap up, I'd like to take a minute on slide nine to discuss an important topic, our commitment to a sustainable future, which is one of the key elements of our overall ESG story.
+At Honeywell, we believe our robust environmental, social, and governance, or ESG framework, enables our long-term success.
 Despite the unprecedented challenges we have faced this year, our commitment to our ESG principles is not labored.
 To the contrary, I believe our perpetual drive to strengthen the sustainability of our business and uphold the highest ethical standards has only fortified our resilience.
-Our commitment to ESG is centered on the protection of our people and the environment, achieving sustainable growth and accelerated productivity and developing technologies to expand the sustainability capacity of our world.
-As evident, we established robust -10-10 ESG goals to achieve by 2024 and we closely monitor progress against these goals.
-Additionally, starting this year as part of our continued focus on sustainability reporting, we are reporting in alignment with the SASB and TCFD framework.
-As you can see on the slide, we have already worked extensively to reduce greenhouse gas emissions, increase energy efficiency, conserve water, and proactively restore former operations of predecessor company sites to produce community assets.
+Our commitment to ESG is centered on the protection of our people and the environment, achieving sustainable growth and accelerated productivity, and developing technologies to expand the sustainability capacity of our world.
+As evident, we established robust 10-10-10 ESG goals to achieve by 2024, and we closely monitor progress against these goals.
+Additionally, starting this year as part of our continued focus on sustainability reporting, we're reporting in alignment with the SASB and TCFD framework.
+As you can see on the slide, we have already worked extensively to reduce greenhouse gas emissions, increase energy efficiency, conserve water, and proactively restore former operations or predecessor company sites to produce community assets.
 Honeywell is uniquely positioned to shape a safer and more sustainable future.
 We continue to invent and develop technologies that provide our customers with adaptable and efficient solutions to their safety, energy, and environmental needs.
 In fact, we focus approximately 50% of our new product research and development on solutions that improve environmental and social outcomes for our customers.
 Some of the challenges our technologies address include sustainable refrigerants and aerosols, sustainable buildings and building safety, sustainable aviation and aviation safety, sustainable electric power, plant and personnel safety, sustainable freight, and worker safety.
-We have also recently created a new business in P&P called Sustainable Technology Solutions to develop and commercialize new technologies that meet the growing demand for sustainable solutions, including plastics recycling, energy storage, and renewable fuels.
+We have also recently created a new business in P&T called Sustainable Technology Solutions to develop and commercialize new technologies that meet the growing demand for sustainable solutions including plastics recycling, energy storage, and renewable fuels.
 These technologies will advance environmental sustainability, contribute to the expansion of our technology portfolio, and accelerate long-term growth.
 Now, let's wrap up on slide 10.
-We continue to effectively manage the ongoing challenges of this global pandemic in social and economic environments with a strong operational execution that is typical of Honeywell, driving sequential improvement from the second quarter in sales, segment origin and adjusted earnings per share.
+We continue to effectively manage the ongoing challenges of this global pandemic in social and economic environment with the strong operational execution that is typical of Honeywell, charging sequential improvement from the second quarter in sales, segment margin, and adjusted earnings per share.
 Our diversified portfolio, innovation culture, and significant balance sheet strength continue to provide the resilience and ample capacity as we continue to set ourselves up for the recovery and beyond.
-We deliver double-digit growth in several parts of the portfolio, including defense and space, integrated personal protective equipment and recurring software.
+We delivered double-digit growth in several parts of the portfolio, including defense and space, integrated personal protective equipment, and recurring software.
 We are also continuing to invest in growth opportunities through M&A, partnerships, and high-return capex.
 We are gaining traction on our innovative solutions that address emerging customer needs.
 We continue to align our cost base with the current environment, and we are now on track to deliver $1.5 billion to $1.6 billion of cost savings in 2020.
 I am proud of the improvements we drove in the third quarter.
-We are effectively managing the current environment and have positioned ourselves well for the recovery through cost action and growth investments.
-In addition, we remain committed to doing our part to ensure a sustainable future by protecting our people and the environment, as well as the developing technology to improve the world's sustainability.
+We're effectively managing to the current environment and have positioned ourselves well for the recovery through cost actions and growth investments.
+In addition, we remain committed to doing our part to ensure a sustainable future by protecting our people and the environment, as well as developing technologies and improving the world's sustainability.
 With that, Mark, let's move to Q&A.

 speaker